 Rockwool (also known as Rockboard or sometimes Roxul) is another great material for acoustic panels that, like Owens Corning 703, is designed with acoustic panels in mind.

-In fact, on the Amazon page for Rockwool 60 it specifically claims a “Very High NRC Rating, better than Owens Corning 703”, but when you actually check the stats on the Noise Reduction Coefficient (NRC) for both materials here and here, that actually isn’t the case.
+Interestingly, on the Amazon page for Rockwool 60 it specifically claims a “Very High NRC Rating, better than Owens Corning 703”.

 The main difference with Rockwool is that the material is actually created from rocks.
 It sounds a little strange, but Rockwool is actually created by melting down rocks and then spinning them out of a furnace so that they cool into small strands, almost like cotton candy.
 Then, all of those strands are compressed and cut to shape.